Local & Global Experiences

 Students meet twice a week in New York City to study a range of non- and for profit institutions with a social mission.
 The program combines classroom learning with field trips, skills workshops, and a hands-on group project with an actual non-profit organization.
 The field trips include visits to arts institutions, cooperatives, rights as well as international development and relief organizations, religious institutions, research and policy institutes and foundations, among others.
 The skills workshops may tackle such diverse topics as how to design a mission statement, fundraising strategies, project implementation, cost benefit analysis, and steps for building an advocacy campaign.
 The main philosophical questions tackled in the course is an examination of whether and how non-profits are feeling pressure to become more entrepreneurial while at the same time for-profit firms are feeling pressure to behave more socially responsibly.

-Drew offers short-term international programs, in conjunction with select economics and business courses, which bring to life topics covered during the term.
-For example, students in the Global Financial Markets course participated in a three-week trip to London and Dublin where they met with experts at British and Irish financial firms and institutions.
-Other short-term programs have travelled to Dubai, Reykjavik, and Beijing.
-This year, a 10 day trip to London will allow students to explore European Financial Markets in a Post-EU World.
+Drew offers short-term international programs which bring to life topics covered throughout their life in college.
+For example, business students last year participated in a spring break trip to London, titled European Financial Markets in a Post-EU World, during which they met with experts and alumni at British and global financial firms and institutions.
+Other short-term programs have travelled to Dublin, Tokyo, Casablanca, Brussels, and Milan.
+This coming year, a 10-day trip to Switzerland will allow students to explore banking and marketing in Europe.